wechaty/docusaurus/docusaurus/docs/howto/deploy-whatsapp.md

 </TabItem>
 </Tabs>

-## Example
+## Integrating a Bot to Whatsapp

-Let's take up an example on how to integrate bot from [starter templete](https://github.com/wechaty/wechaty-getting-started) to Whatsapp.The steps are similar for all other bots as well.
+Let's take up an example on how to integrate bot from [starter templete](https://github.com/wechaty/wechaty-getting-started) to Whatsapp.

+The steps are similar for all other bots as well.

 ### Prerequisite